A guide with unique vacation ideas and places to spend a Wisconsin getaway

 It has plentiful paddling opportunities, as well as hiking on the 20-mile Old Abe State trail offers a great experience.
 In addition to a campground, this park offers boat rentals, accessible fishing pier, and picture-perfect picnic spots.

 The Governor Nelson State Park in Waunakee offers a fantastic view of the Wisconsin State Capitol and downtown Madison right across Lake Mendota.
-Visit this park for the best Wisconsin day trips, offering a sandy beach with boat launch, picnic areas and more than 8-miles of trails.
+Visit this park for the best hiking in Madison, WI, and Wisconsin day trips, offering a sandy beach with boat launch, picnic areas and more than 8-miles of trails.

 The Devil’s Lake State Park is the largest park offering splendid views from 500-feet Quartzite bluffs overlooking a 360-acre lake.
 It’s one of the most popular state parks in Wisconsin, and one of the best places to visit in Central Wisconsin.

 Enjoy lakeshore picnic areas, bird watching, or glide quietly by canoe on the lake.
 It’s a perfect getaway in Wisconsin as it offers plenty of outdoor activities.